kycaid/android-sdk/README.md

 * Android API level 21+

 ## Integration
-To use Kycaid SDK you should do two simple steps:
+To use Kycaid SDK you should do three simple steps:
 1. Add maven repository under your allprojects closure in project's build.gradle file:
 ```gradle
 allprojects {